Without that balance and a strong back, we can tend to close our hearts and harden our soft front.

 It means we are cultivating an ability to maintain a calm mind with emotional and mental stability.
-It enables us to be grounded, rooted and strong while remaining flexible, adaptable and open to change.
+It enables us to be grounded, rooted, and strong while remaining flexible, adaptable, and open to change.

-We unite the qualities traditionally associated with the feminine way of being—gentleness, empathy, receptivity, and sensitivity—with those traditionally associated with the masculine way of being—courage, independence, and assertiveness.
+We unite the qualities traditionally associated with the feminine way of being—gentleness, empathy, receptivity, and sensitivity—with those usually associated with the masculine form of being—courage, independence, and assertiveness.

 I’ve noticed in my life and work with others that we tend to have it reversed.
 It’s common for us to have a weak back that results in us crumbling during difficult times.
 As a result, we have a hard front.
 We close our hearts and resist life as it is.

 I invite you to spend 10 minutes listening to the Strong Back; Soft Front guided meditation.
 You can incorporate this practice into your existing meditation practice or use it like a mantra throughout your day- reminding yourself to meet life with a strong back and a soft front.

 If you feel called, comment below to share with our community.